erinus/DotNetCore_vs_Go/README.md

 | KB/sec        |              77722 |         13836 |                 60402 |

-# Thanks for all advice.
+# Thanks for all help.
 >[WangShen Lu](https://www.facebook.com/tkalu) The difference between Go array and slice
 >[mcliment](https://github.com/mcliment) To make comparison fair by adjusting code and settings for .NET Core Project